-Calvin Dotsey is a native Houstonian and is the Houston Symphony’s Digital Marketing Coordinator.
+Calvin Dotsey is a native Houstonian and is the Houston Symphony’s Communications Specialist.
 As an undergraduate he studied composition at Columbia University.
 He currently plays violin and serves on the Repertoire Selection Committee for the Houston Civic Symphony.

 Steven Brown is a Houston writer specializing in classical music and the arts.
 He has been the classical music critic of the Houston Chronicle, Charlotte Observer (N.C.) and Orlando Sentinel (Fla.).

 Music Director of the Boise Philharmonic, Associate Conductor of the Houston Symphony, and Music Director of the Mansfield Symphony, Robert Franz is emerging as one of the most talented conductors of his generation.
 Eminent composer Bright Sheng has praised Franz for his “extremely musical and passionate approach towards music making” and critics have hailed his “masterly pace, emphasis and technical control” calling his conducting “viscerally thrilling.”